 Professional

-I am currently working under the supervision of Michele Maggiore.
-The core focus of my research activity is the theoretical study of the new and promising field of gravitational waves.
+I recently joined the William H. Miller III Department of Physics and Astronomy at Johns Hopkins University having been awarded a Miller Postdoctoral Fellowship, after finishing my Ph.D. under the supervision of Michele Maggiore.
+The core focus of my research activity is the theoretical and observational study of the new and promising field of gravitational waves.
 I am mainly focusing on the possibility of using them for cosmological purposes and to test modifications of the theory of General Relativity.
 Moreover, as a member of the Observational Science Board, I am working on forecasting the capabilities of the Einstein Telescope to observe different kinds of sources and extract information about their origin and structure, also publishing (hopefully!) useful codes.
 I also recently started collaborating on the exciting Lunar Gravitational-wave Antenna project, trying to characterize its scientific output.

 Personal